-The switch is designed to be installed in either a standard 19-inch equipment rack or simply placed on a suitable desktop or shelf surface.
-If you will mount your switch in a rack then plan your rack installation and install the switch chassis in the rack.
+The switch is designed to be installed in a standard 19-inch equipment rack using the extension brackets supplied.
+Plan your rack installation and install the switch chassis in the rack.
 Be sure to take into account switch cooling requirements.